ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    - Wildcard pattern: "Toid" is specialized as the CBOR simple value `true` (0xf5), specifying the wildcard pattern.
 That is, any group name matches with this group name pattern.

    - Literal pattern: "Toid" is specialized as a CBOR text string, whose value specifies an exact group name as a literal string.
 That is, only one specific group name expressed as a literal text string matches with this group name pattern.

+     Consistent with the definition of group-configuration resource (see {{terminology}}), the specified group name has to be consistent with the semantics of URI path segments (see {{Section 3.3 of RFC3986}}).

    - Complex pattern: "Toid" is specialized as a tagged CBOR data item, specifying a more complex group name pattern with the semantics signaled by the CBOR tag.
 That is, multiple group names expressed as a literal text string match with this group name pattern.